your-cast/api-gateway/README.md

-# Your Casr API gateway
+# Your Cast API gateway

-Your Casr API gateway is a Java (Spring Boot) application for proxy routes via microservices.
+Your Cast API gateway is a Java (Spring Boot) application for proxy routes via microservices.

 # Setup